startup-dreamer/Air-Mouse/README.md

 # Air-Mouse

-Creation of an computer vision based python project using python 3.8.0 numpy, opencv, Mediapipe, autopy libraries
+Creation of an computer vision based python project using python 3.8.0 numpy, opencv, Mediapipe, pyautogui and autopy libraries

-In this project we uses opencv python module to take the video input and than we do image processing in every frame to detect hand gesture using mediapipe
+In this project we uses opencv python module to take the video frame as input, than we do image processing in every frame to detect hand gesture using mediapipe library

-do some mathmatical operation using numpy and finally we do mouse operation using autopy library
+afterward mathmatical calibration to fit change using numpy and finally we perform mouse operation using autopy and pyautogui library